Effective Joint Sato-Tate Distribution and Sign Change of Symmetric Power Coefficients: Applications: Distributions and sign change of Symmetric power coefficients

-We remark that the implied constants in Theorem~\ref{thm:sign change}, as well as those appearing subsequently in the paper, are positive, absolute, and effectively computable.
-They depend only on the integers $m,n$, and the degree of the polynomial $P$.
-In particular, they are completely independent of the choice of the interval $I$.
+We emphasize that the implied constant in Corollary~\ref{cor:density of zero} as well as in all subsequent results of this section, is positive, absolute, effectively computable, and it depends only on the integers $m,n$, and the degree of the polynomial $P(u,v)$.

-Since a non-constant polynomial vanishes on a set of (Lebesgue) measure zero, as an immediate application of \Cref{thm:sign change} we obtain the following effective estimate (cf. \cite[Remark 2.18]{ak}). \begin{corollary} Let $f$ and $f'$ be two twist-inequivalent newforms.
-Let $P(u,v)\in \Qb[u,v]$ be a non-constant polynomial.
-For any $m,n\ge 0$ with $(m,n)\neq (0,0)$,

-\end{corollary} We now investigate some arithmetic properties of symmetric power coefficients as an application of \Cref{thm:sign change}.
-We will see that in each of the following situations the relevant arithmetic conditions involving $a(p^m)$ and $a'(p^n)$ can be reformulated in terms of the pair $(a(p), a'(p))$ lying in a region $E_{I,P}^{(m,n)}$, defined by a suitable interval $I$ and a polynomial $P(u,v)$.